TianMeixuan/Network-Analytics-final/README.md

 ## Community Detection and Analyses
 We want to use the community detection to understand the community formation in the first 4 weeks and get an insight of how different users from different communities with different sizes and edge densities build connections in the information exchange network.
 In order to gain a big picture about the information detection community in the 4 week, we deem an undirected tie between the two nodes if one answered question posted by another.
 Again, as the information exchange network is hard to measure,  we assume that only one tie can emerge between two users no matter how many times they exchange information.
 To illustrate, if A answered B’s question in week 1 and B answered A’s question 3 times in week 3, we assume there is only one tie between A and B. Duplications are removed from the original dataset and only unique ties are considered for community detection and further analyses.
 We also used function(.to_undirected()) in Networkx to make sure the network is undirected before use the network for community detection and further analyses.

-Louvain algorithm is chosen for detecting communities, which are non-overlapping.
+Louvain algorithm is chosen for detecting communities, which detects non-overlapping communities.
 Louvain method is an algorithm of community detection to optimize modularity, which is a value that measures the density of edges inside communities to edges outside communities.
 Networks with higher modularity would have denser connections between the nodes within the community than that in different communities.

 Reasons underlying the algorithm choice:
 - The Louvain method is a simple method for detecting communities and we can implement it easily in Networkx and CDLIB packages in python.
 For detecting the StackOverflow communities in the first 4 weeks, we use Louvain algorithm in CDLIB packages, and its code and call is available at Github (Rossetti, 2019).